sourabh0902/Digital-Brain/README.md

 - Using `Node` and `Express` to create our server.
 - Server allowed us to interact to the front end, so whenever a user logs in or a user submits a picture, our JavaScript code on the front end, our react app is going to send an HTP request to our server, to our node app that the user just signed in or the user just submitted an image in our node server, either logs us to the app or send the image information back and then send it to the front end.

+### API
+- Using `POSTMAN` for API testing
+- Used `bcrypt-nodejs` for encrypting password when user enters it and when it is stored in database.

+#### API Design :
+- Root-route
+- Signin-route
+- Register-route
+- Profile with userID
+- image endpoint to update the counting of images submitted as links

 #### Libraries for API :
 - nodemon
 - express
 - body-parser
 - cors